 in my research I found a page on the Ford motor company website that

-is a link to that page so you can Check for any open Ford recalls.
-It also works for Lincoln and Mercury vehicle recalls.
+cool is that.
+This will tell you if the automobile is involved.
+Here's a link to the page, so you can check for any open Ford recalls.
+It also works for Lincoln and Mercury.

-This article about Ford vehicle recalls is part of my auto repair
+This article about cruise control recalls is part of my auto repair

 news section.
 You can head back there to see additional articles about

 I also have an article about a common Ford ABS problem.
-This is an issue that will turn on the ABS light.
-The Ford cruise control recall discussed on this page will not turn on the dash light for the ABS system.
+This is an issue that turns on the ABS light.
+The recall discussed on this page will not turn on the dash light for the ABS system.

 Looking for repair and diagnostic procedures specifically for Fords.
 Here is a page I wrote about online ford repair manuals.

 The next link will take you back to the homepage where you can find out more about what's included on the you fix cars website.